Tuition and Financial Assistance

 Financial Assistance

-Every family’s financial situation is different.
-We recommend that those who feel they need help bridging the gap between the published tuition and what they can afford to pay for and the cost of a Catlin Gabel education, to apply for financial assistance.
-The process is confidential and is based on demonstrated need.
+Every family’s financial situation is unique.
+We recommend those who feel they need help bridging the gap between the published tuition and what they can afford to pay, apply for financial assistance.
+The process is confidential and is based on demonstrated financial need.

-For the 2021-22 school year, we allocated over $5.3 million in financial assistance to more than a quarter of our students including $247,000 in COVID-19-related financial hardship assistance.
-Tuition assistance ranged from $9,390 to $36,855, with an average of $25,390 in financial assistance per student.
-There are also additional resources available, once a child is enrolled, to assist with costs associated with non-tuition expenses such as books, laptops, learning services, and co-curricular activities.
+For the 2023-24 school year, we allocated over $5.6 million in financial assistance to more than a quarter of our students.
+Tuition assistance ranged from $8,900 to $40,950, with an average of $27,430 in financial assistance per student.
+There are also additional resources available, once a child is enrolled, to assist with costs associated with non-tuition expenses such as books, laptops, learning services, co-curricular activities, and trips.

 Financial Assistance Application